Have you ever wondered what a coach holiday driver does?

 Working with a Tour Manager

-A driver once described the relationship between a tour manager and a driver like a marriage.
+A driver once described the relationship between a tour manager and a driver as a marriage.
 It can be quite intense in that you suddenly find yourself spending all day working with someone you haven’t met before.
 You generally eat together and ideally, work together to deliver a great tour for guests.

 If you get on well together then it is much easier.
 I have always considered coach holiday drivers as colleagues and work with them, mutually agreeing as much as possible.
 Some tour managers do not take this approach and indeed some coach holiday companies do not allow their tour managers to take this approach either.
 One coach holiday company even forbids the driver from talking to passengers on their holiday.
 That must make for a very unusual atmosphere on the coach.